morozovsk/websocket/README.md

-Simple websocket server on php.
+Simple websocket server on php that can handle 100000 connections or more.

 "composer require morozovsk/websocket"